 Product growth hacked.
 Done.

-What physical product leans social in it’s experience that you can expound or build upon?
+What physical product leans social in its experience that you can expand or build upon?

 4. Be Different.
 Really, Really Different.

-When evaluating an industry vertical or product category look at doing things different in that industry that haven’t been done before.
+When evaluating an industry vertical or product category look at doing things different in that industry that hasn’t been done before.

 - Supply Chain